 This course is designed to develop awareness and knowledge of spatial relationships, to learn how to reason mathematically, and to study the formal proof.
 This will be accomplished by allowing the students to explore actively in the creation of the geometry they are learning through a wide range of activities from working with manipulatives, to paper and pencil, to graphing calculators.

 The goal of this course is to prepare students to successfully pursue more advanced topics in mathematics.
-The topics will include a review of Algebra I. New topics will include the use of complex numbers, quadratic functions, coordinate geometry, logarithmic and exponential functions, solving and graphing polynomial functions, conic sections, sequences and series, and probability.
+The topics will include a review of Algebra I. New topics will include the use of complex numbers, quadratic functions, coordinate geometry, logarithmic and exponential functions, solving and graphing polynomial functions, sequences and series, and probability.

 Pre AP Algebra II